Harold-Anderson/acfo/README.md

 Cloudflare Pages will set these.
 * On the same tab, set Always Online to be true.
 I hate downtime.
 * Under Cachint > Tiered Cache, use their Smart Tiered Caching Topology.
-* On youre Workers & Pagest dashboard, set up Custom Domains for both your root and www.
+* On your Workers & Pagest dashboard, set up Custom Domains for both your root and www.

 # About the Astro Template